-Who is eligible for application?
+Who is eligible as a participant?

 There are no strict criteria for eligibility.
 However, applicants should have finished at least their undergraduate studies (BA degree) and have a certain command of scientific work and an idea of scientific projects.